 2.1 Plant Material and Mutagen Treatments

 Two mungbean (Vigna radiata L.) genotypes, Pusa 1031 and Pusa 1431, were examined in this study.
 The LD₅₀ values of the mutagens Ethyl methanesulfonate (EMS) and sodium azide (SA) for both genotypes were adopted from Ali et al. (2024), who previously standardized the dose response relationship under laboratory conditions.
 Based on these LD₅₀ values, 375 seeds of each genotype were treated separately with EMS-LD₅₀ and SA-LD₅₀ concentrations following the same treatment protocols described in Ali et al. (2024).
 According to their findings, the LD₅₀ for Pusa 1031 was 58.81 mM (EMS) and 0.047 mM (SA), while Pusa 1431 exhibited LD₅₀ values of 33.16 mM (EMS) and 0.047 mM (SA).
 Following the standardised procedures outlined by Ali et al. (2024), 375 seeds per genotype were treated independently with EMS-LD50 and SA-LD50 using these confirmed LD₅₀ dosages.
-Both the genotypes untreated seeds were used as controls.
+Both the genotypes of untreated seeds were used as controls.

 2.2 Field Establishment of the M₁ Generation